 Outreach & Recognition

-CERIC promotes its resources and shared its expertise through multiple channels.
-Annually CERIC participates in an average of 30 different career development events hosted by organizations ranging from the Canadian Society for Training and Development to the Ontario Native Education Counsellors Association, either by presenting, exhibiting or distributing materials.
+CERIC promotes its resources and shares its expertise through multiple channels.
+Annually CERIC participates in an average of 30 different career development events hosted by organizations ranging from the Institute for Performance and Learning to the Ontario Native Education Counsellors Association, either by presenting, exhibiting or distributing materials.

-In both English and French, CERIC facilitates numerous media interviews with various news organizations, including CBC Radio, CTV News, Metro Ottawa, Toronto Star, The Globe and Mail and National Post.
+In both English and French, CERIC facilitates numerous media interviews with various news organizations, including CBC Radio, CTV News, Toronto Star, The Globe and Mail and National Post.